-Dynamic Photo lets you extract a moving subject from a series of Continuous Shutter (CS) images and insert it into another image.
+Dynamic Photo lets you extract a moving subject from a series of Continuous Shutter (CS) images and insert it into another image (snapshot or movie).
 This makes it possible to combine images in ways that create exciting, totally unbelievable scenes.